dakrone/clj-http/Readme.md

   (post "http://example.com/foo" {:body (.getBytes "foo")}))
 ```

-To see available middleware, check the `clj-http.client/all-middleware`
+To see available middleware, check the
-var, which is a vector of all the middleware that clj-http uses.
+`clj-http.client/default-middleware` var, which is a vector of the
+default middleware that clj-http uses.

 ## Debugging